-The Company determines the fair value of the Cost-U-Less banner using the Relief from Royalty approach.
-This method requires management to make long-term assumptions about future sales, terminal growth rates, royalty rates and discount rates.
-Sales forecasts for the following financial year together with medium and terminal growth rates ranging from 2% to 5% are used to estimate future sales, to which a royalty rate of 0.5% is applied.
+The Company determines the fair value of the store banners using the Relief from Royalty approach.
+This method requires management to $make \,long\text{-}term\, assumptions\, about \,future\, sales, terminal\, growth\, rates,$ royalty rates and discount rates.
+Sales forecasts for the following financial year together with medium and terminal growth rates rangingfrom 2% to 5% are used to estimate future sales, to which a royalty rate of 0.5% is applied.
 The present value of this royalty stream is compared to the carrying value of the asset.
 No impairment has been identified on intangible assets and management considers reasonably foreseeable changes in key assumptions are unlikely to produce an intangible asset impairment.